vicchi/wp-quadratum/readme.txt

 Tags: wp-quadratum, maps, map, foursquare, checkins, checkin, widget Requires at least: 3.3
 Tested up to: 3.3.1
-Stable tag: 1.0.2
+Stable tag: 1.1

-A WordPress plugin to display your last Foursquare checkin as a map widget, fully authenticated via OAuth 2.0.
+A WordPress plugin to display your last Foursquare checkin as a map widget in the sidebar or embedded in a post or page, fully authenticated via OAuth 2.0.

 == Description ==

-This plugin allows you to display your last Foursquare checkin as a map widget on the sidebar of your WordPress powered site.
+This plugin allows you to display your last Foursquare checkin as a map widget on the sidebar or embedded in a post or page of your WordPress powered site.

 Setting and options include: